SShivam123/-Token-based-Quiz-or-Trivia-Game-with-Rewards/README.md

 To create an engaging and rewarding decentralized trivia experience, incentivizing knowledge to sharing and learning with token-based incentives onn blockchain.

 ## Key Features
-- Owner can add multiple choice questions with correct answers
+- Owner can add multiple choice questions with are correct answers
 - Players answer questions and earn token rewards for correct responses
 - Players can withdraw their accumulated token rewards anytime
 - Owner can fund the contract with reward tokens to maintain payouts